The Serengeti & the Migration

 This blog post is a quick summary.
 If you want greater detail then download our free Insiders Guide to the Wildebeest Migration.
 You’ll find the link at the bottom of the page.

-Why they do this, and when, depends on the rains….
+Why they do this, and when, all depends on the rains….

 November to December – the arrival of the short rains

-The cycle begins in the sweet grass plains in the southern part of the Serengeti….The short rains begin in November to mid-December, prompting the migration back south to the south-western part of the Serengeti to the short sweet grass plains.
+The cycle ”begins” in the sweet grass plains in the southern part of the Serengeti….The short rains begin in November to mid-December, prompting the migration back south to the south-western part of the Serengeti where the animals will be able to enjoy these short sweet grass plains.
 Long columns of wildebeest and zebra are trailed by opportunistic predators.
 If it’s action you’re after then this could be one of the best times for you to witness the Wildebeest Migration.

 From mid December to March, the short grass plains of the southern Serengeti around Ndutu and the Ngorongoro conservation are alive with migrant herds of wildebeest, zebra and gazelles.
 During the calving seasons of late January to mid March over 80% of the wildebeest give birth given the abundant water available.

 When the long rains begin in April, the plains are at their most beautiful, vivid with wildflowers and teeming game.
 This could be the best time for keen photographers to see the wildebeest migration as the quality of the light is magical.
-However by then, the short grasses of the south cannot sustain the vast herds, and they begin to move northwards and westwards.. .
+However by then, the short grasses of the south cannot sustain the vast herds of plains game, and they begin to move northwards and westwards.. .

 From April to June, the Serengeti is the theatre for one of the most impressive wildlife shows on earth.
-Hundreds of thousands of plains game begin moving towards the Seronera, then the Grumeti River.
+Hundreds of thousands of plains game begin moving towards the Seronera, then the Grumeti River towards the west.
 This spectacular moving feast is trailed by predators; lion, cheetah, leopard and hyena.
 And yes, safari vehicles…

 The Seronera area of the Serengeti comprises open plains dotted with attractive kopjes.
 There’s plenty of resident game with relaxed predators as well as the migrating herds coming through in April and May.
 Given the Seronera’s central position, you can stay here and still travel south and north to the Western Corridor.
 However this advantage means that the Seronera remains busy throughout most of the migration.

-By July, as the rains dwindle, huge columns of wildebeest and zebra start amassing along the swollen rivers of the crocodile-infested Grumeti and Mara rivers.
+By July and August, as the rains dwindle, huge columns of wildebeest and zebra start amassing along the swollen rivers of the crocodile-infested Grumeti and Mara rivers.
 The Northern Serengeti lies between the Seronera and the Kenyan border.
 This gentle rolling game country includes the pretty Lobo kopje.
 Given its northern position, it is far less crowded than the southern grasslands and the Seronera.

-Late July, August & September – The river crossing
+Late July, August & September – The river crossings

 Many people want to see the dramatic river crossings when the columns of wildebeest and zebra scramble their way across the Grumeti and Mara rivers to reach the richer grazing lands of the Masai Mara in southern Kenya.
 The animals mill around for a while on the southern banks before suddenly one brave wildebeest takes the plunge into the river current.
 Then thousands follow in a dramatic watery stampede.
 Some do not make it.